pmunts/arm-mcu/mbed5/README.txt

    The GNU ARM Embedded toolchain tarball must be unpacked to /usr/local/gcc-arm-none-eabi/

-   Each project Makefile must include include/mbedos.mk.
-The prepare.done target in mbedos.mk creates symbolic links to the necessary items under mbed-cli/.
+   Each project Makefile must include include/mbed5.mk.
+The prepare.done target in mbed5.mk creates symbolic links to the necessary items under mbed-cli/.
 After that the compile.done target issues the mbed compile command to build the project.
 Finally, the mbedos_mk_reallyclean target removes all working files and the symbolic links.